Kent Tongue-tie Service for babies under 12 weeks

 What if I notice blood in my baby’s mouth when we get home?

-In the rare event the bleeding continues after this, keep applying pressure and either drive to your nearest Emergency Department or call 999 and ask for an ambulance.
+In the rare event the bleeding continues after 10 minutes, keep applying pressure and drive to your nearest Emergency Department or call 999 and ask for an ambulance.

 What if my baby does not want to feed after we have left the clinic?